 So, Are Women Getting Enough Iron From Food?

 It is a worrying fact that Iron deficiency has reached epidemic levels in the UK.
 Almost half the girls aged 11 to 18, and more than a quarter of women aged 19 to 64 in the UK are not getting the minimum intakes of iron recommended for good health, the latest official figures published by the government has revealed (2016).
-The latest National Diet and Nutrition Survey shows the number of women not hitting minimum recommended intakes has leapt by 17% since the previous survey in 2014 — while over the same period their consumption of iron-rich red meat fell by 13%.
-Figures for Ireland are worse, with only 1 in 5 women before during and after pregnancy taking adequate iron in their diet.
+The latest National Diet and Nutrition Survey show the number of women not hitting minimum recommended intakes has leapt by 17% since the previous survey in 2014 — while over the same period their consumption of iron-rich red meat fell by 13%.
+Figures for Ireland are worse, with only 1 in 5 women before during, and after pregnancy taking adequate iron in their diet.

 So, what do we need iron for?